-Top picks include the Monterey Bay Aquarium, hiking, and the whale watching.
+Top picks include the Monterey Bay Aquarium, hiking, and whale watching.
 You can also head to the beach, check out some kid-friendly museums, and cruise along the famous 17-Mile Drive.

 Disclaimer: I receive a small commission from some of the links on this page.